nodejs/modules/doc/announcement.md

 The previous `--experimental-modules` allowed `import` statements of JSON and native modules.
 This has been removed; you may use `module.createRequireFromPath()` for these.

+A separate flag `--experimental-json-modules` enables experimental support for `import` of JSON files.
+There is [work in progress](https://github.com/whatwg/html/issues/4315) for standardizing this feature with browsers, and Node hopes to align our support with the eventual standard.

-There is ongoing work in the standards space to cover JSON and WASM and other future potential module types.
-Node.js will add support for these in compliant ways when the standard is finalized.
+There is also ongoing work to cover WASM and other future potential module types.
+Node.js will add support for these in spec-compliant ways over time.

 ## ES module code in packages